youngcreative/interactive-pixels/README.md

 - [User interaction to iniate sound in modern browsers](https://stackoverflow.com/questions/63152115/p5-js-wont-working-without-user-interaction)

 ## Notes and recommendations
 In building this project, we initially planned on using Google Mediapipe as an AI motion capture model (you can see an example of this in [demo 2](https://editor.p5js.org/Satomeguri/sketches/O931ktdMR)).
 However, since Mediapipe is intended to interpret gestures, we found PoseNet as a lightweight alternative with a faster response time.

+## Issues
+Displaying the fullscreen canvas is not currently working, as the webcam video output is scaled inconsistently with the rest of the canvas.
+A possible remedy is to [create the canvas using WEBGL](https://p5js.org/reference/#/p5/createCanvas) at VGA or SVGA resolution, and then scale it using the [resizeCanvas function](https://p5js.org/reference/#/p5/resizeCanvas).
+A working example is [karts-posenet-drawing_a](https://editor.p5js.org/sojamo/sketches/03S3DVkFl) by [sojamo](https://editor.p5js.org/sojamo/sketches), however the PoseNet implementation is different, and the current sketch would require substantial changes.